Mrs. Obama has blown away the stale air in a White House musty from eight years of the Bushes.

 Sittenfeld hailed Mrs. Bush’s “unpretentiousness and modesty;” Cafferty admires Mrs. Obama’s “humanity and humility.”

 But for their spouses (and, maybe, their biceps), you’d think they were the same person.
 What to make of these similarities?
-Maybe they say more about us than they do these particular First Ladies?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Maybe they say more about us than they do these particular First Ladies?Liz Cox Barrett is a writer at CJR.